Utah school district sued over restricted access to lesbian family book

 Under a decision made by a district committee in April, the book remains in its school library collections, but students need permission from their parents to check it out.

-Parent Tina Weber objected to the restrictions, and attorneys for the American Civil Liberties Union filed a lawsuit on her behalf in U.S. District Court in Salt Lake City on Tuesday, saying the policy violated her children's free-speech rights.
+Parent Tina Weber objected to the restrictions, and attorneys for the American Civil Liberties Union filed a lawsuit on her behalf in U.S. District Court in Salt Lake City on Tuesday, saying the policy amounts to "prior restraint" that violates her children's free-speech rights.

 No hearings have been set in the case, for which the ACLU is seeking class-action status.